-UK investors of non-resident funds are generally not subject to UK capital gains tax or UK corporation tax on chargeable gains, but special UK tax rules apply to non-UK residents who invest directly or indirectly in non-resident funds that invest significantly directly or indirectly in UK real estate.
+Non-UK investors in funds are generally not subject to UK capital gains tax or UK corporation tax on chargeable gains, but special UK tax rules apply to non-UK residents who invest directly or indirectly in non-resident funds that invest significantly directly or indirectly in UK real estate.

-Income, profits and gains (or losses) made by UK corporate investors in offshore funds that are bond funds are subject to special rules and to corporation tax recognised in accordance with UK GAAP fair value accounting.
+Income, profits and gains (or losses) made by UK corporate investors in offshore funds which are bond funds are subject to corporation tax and recognised in accordance with UK Generally Accepted Accounting Practice (GAAP) fair value accounting.